-If you are fishing wire through a dry interior space, you can probably use orange 10/2wG Romex cable.
-Romex is an eponym for NM-B cable, consisting of three insulated solid copper conductors inside a non-metallic jacketing.
+If you are fishing wire through a dry interior space, you can probably use orange 10/2wG Romex cable or black 8/2wG.
+Romex is an eponym for NM-B cable, consisting of two insulated solid copper conductors plus a ground (EGC) inside a non-metallic jacketing.

 If you are running wire outdoors or underground, you can probably use gray UF-B 10/2wg feeder cable.
 It looks similar to Romex, but don’t confuse the two!
 UF-B is rated for direct burial or can be used in wet indoor locations.

-An alternative is to use 10-gauge THHN/THWN-2 single-conductor wire everywhere.
+An alternative is to use 10-gauge or 8-gauge THWN-2 single-conductor wire everywhere.
 Fish it through rigid metal electrical conduit where required for outdoor burial applications.
 While THWN-2 is an extremely versatile wire, it’s not often used for DIY projects, simply because fishing cable is faster.
 Plus, you’ll need to buy three different colors of THWN-2 wire (black, white, green) in spools or sold-by-the-foot, which can be expensive.